 - Sprinkler and standpipe

-- Fire suppression system worker employed by a fire suppression system contractor
+- Fire suppression system worker (specialty license) employed by a fire suppression system contractor

 - Fire alarm